1. Are these shades easy to operate?

 (blackout lining or Privacy + interlining are best) your shades will

 certainly provide and additional layer of insulation.
-Keep in mind though
+The "double-layer"

 drafty windows?
 Maximize your insulation by adding a pair of draperies